axelarnetwork/axelar-contract-deployments/releases/evm/2025-07-Monad-Transceiver-v1.1.0.md

 ## Background

 - This is the Monad Axelar/Wormhole Transceiver release.
-This release deploys AxelarTransceive & ERC1967Proxy from example-wormhole-axelar-wsteth [repo](https://github.com/wormhole-foundation/example-wormhole-axelar-wsteth).
+This release deploys AxelarTransceiver & ERC1967Proxy  contracts from the example-wormhole-axelar-wsteth [repo](https://github.com/wormhole-foundation/example-wormhole-axelar-wsteth).

 ## Deployment